trivikverma/researchgroup/content/welcome/welcome.md

 * Be honest about your work, and never plagiarize, tamper with data, make data up, omit data, or fudge results in any way.
 Science is about finding out the truth, and null results and unexpected results are still important.
 That truth may or may not be yours, or may not be what you expected to find at the start.
 Accept it, be sure of your results, and move on.
 * Academia motivates competition.
 Let's not fall into that trap.
 Science is collaborative and if we want to do great things, let's include our colleagues.
 Support your peers.
 Help them out if they need help (even if you aren’t on the project).
 * Respect your colleagues in everything.
 Respect their strengths and weaknesses, respect their choices and their decisions.
 Respect their culture, their religion, their beliefs, their gender, their sexual orientation.
-* If you’re struggling, tell someone at the lab (you are welcome to talk to Trivik!).
+* If you’re struggling, tell someone at the group (you are welcome to talk to Trivik!).
 Our priority is your health and well-being.
 A PhD can indeed be the toughest years of one's academic career.
 If you feel that way about your work or life, or any other way that is not positive, we are all here to support you.
 Talk to someone!
 * If you are facing tension or hostility in the lab, tell Trivik about it.
 It is not okay to work in an environment where you don't feel comfortable.
 * If you have a problem with Trivik, you can talk to him directly about it.
 If you aren’t comfortable, then consider talking to people outside the lab.
 You could reach out to Dr Martijn Warnier and Dr Seda Gürses, both based in the dept. of Multi Actor Systems at TPM.
 * Stay up to date on the latest research by following the relevant scientists, policymakers and journals on Twitter, RSS feeds, Google Scholar, or getting a journal table of contents to your email.
 We also share articles on some channels on Slack.